kristofzerbe/kiko.io/source/_dynamic/photos.md

 Mostly all posts or pages in this blog have a unique photo as hero image, to represent the page.
 I have shot and edited all these photographs over the last few years.
 All these images can be used under the Attribution-ShareAlike 4.0 International ([CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)) license.

-Here you will find a list of all photos that have been used or saved for future posts.
-There is also a [map](/photos/map) for locating the photos.

 ---